aleph-zero-foundation/Proof-of-Concept/README.md

 ![aleph logo](docs/source/aleph_1920x1080.jpg "Aleph logo")

-Aleph is a DAG-based consensus protocol that is leaderless, fully asynchronous, and Byzantine fault tolerant.
-It was designed to be run repetitively, so it makes a perfect fit for blockchain related applications, where there is no bound on message-delivery delay and some malicious behavior is possible to occur.
+Aleph is an asynchronous and Byzantine fault tolerant DAG-based consensus protocol aimed at ordering messages (transactions).
+It has been designed to operate continuously under conditions where there are no bound on message-delivery delay and under the assumption that there is a significant probability of malicious behavior, making it an excellent fit for blockchain-related applications.
 For more information, check [webpage](https://alephzero.org).

 This repository is a proof-of-concept implementation, it is not meant for production deployment.
 It is released as a reference for the main implementation in Go that will be published in the future.
-The initial version of the repository was based on [old paper](https://arxiv.org/abs/1810.05256), while the more recent one relies on [new paper]().
+The initial version of the repository was based on an [old paper](https://arxiv.org/abs/1810.05256), while the more recent one relies on a [new paper](https://arxiv.org/abs/1908.05156).

 # Results from experiments run on AWS